Signed in as:

 NO!
 NOT IF YOU WANT TO PROTECT YOUR RABBITS HEALTH!

-Backyard Grass, all ground Grass and weeds are unsafe for bunnies to hop on or eat!
-Although we do the regular and essential vaccination for Calicivirus, no vaccine is foolproof!
-And we do not have a vaccination for Myxomatosis.
+Backyard Grass and weeds are unsafe for bunnies to hop on or eat!
+Although we have a vaccination for Calicivirus, no vaccine is foolproof, and we do not have a vaccination for Myxomatosis.

-These viruses are highly contagious, deadly, travel with the wind via flies and mosquitoes, and are lethal with contact with just one spore left on the Grass by a passing bird; grass fleas are common on Grass and just one bite and game over.
+These viruses are highly contagious and deadly.
+They travel with the wind via flies and mosquitoes and are lethal in contact with just one spore left on the Grass or weeds by a passing bird or wild animal.

-Chemical treatments used on backyard grass are also toxic for a bunny.
+Chemical treatments used on backyard grass are also highly toxic for a bunny rabbit.

-Regular grass has no reliable nutritional value; a domestic rabbit's diet is primarily Oaten Hay, good quality, safe hay purchased from a trusted supplier.
+Regular Grass has no reliable nutritional value.
+An Australian domestic rabbit's diet primarily consists of oaten hay, good quality, safe hay purchased from a trusted supplier who stores and protects the hay adequately.

 You do not want to take any chances with your beloved bunny!

-If you want to feed your rabbit grass or (safe rabbit weeds) as a treat, grow it yourself in a pot off the ground.
+If you decide to feed your rabbit fresh grass or rabbit-safe weeds in small portions as a treat, grow it yourself "in a pot off the ground" or a greenhouse.

 AND IS DANGEROUS FOR ITS HEART AND SPINE.
 APPEARANCES CAN BE DECEIVING: Many think their rabbits enjoy being held like babies on their backs because they aren't moving or trying to escape.
 The rabbit visually appears to be relaxed; This is an illusion!
 Placing a rabbit on its back removes all free will to move; a rabbit on its back is paralysed and in a state of extreme fear and stress.